Social Welfare Research

 The federal government provides welfare in three fundamental ways.
 The first is through programs like Social Security and Medicare, in which Americans pay specific taxes designed to fund them.
 The second is through programs funded by general tax revenues, such as Medicaid.
 The third is through tax deductions designed to subsidize and encourage behavior, such as home ownership and retirement savings.
 These programs are referred to as “tax expenditures.”
 Each of these programs is described below.

-Overview: The largest of all social welfare programs is Social Security, providing $955 billion in benefits to 62 million Americans in 2017, 43 million of whom were retired.
-Retired workers and their dependents account for 72% of total benefits paid (about $687 billion), disabled workers and their dependents account for 16% of total benefits paid (about $153 billion), and survivors of deceased workers account for 12%.
+Overview: The largest of all social welfare programs is Social Security, which is estimated to provide $1.6 trillion in benefits in 2025, with an average of 69 million Americans receiving benefits each month.
+Retired workers and their dependents account for 78% of total benefits paid (about $1.125 trillion), disabled workers and their dependents account for 10% of total benefits paid (about $153 billion), and survivors of deceased workers account for 12%.

 Background: The Social Security Program was formed pursuant to the Social Security Act of 1935.
 At the outset, it was thought of as “old age” insurance, until a 1939 amendment added child, spouse, and survivor benefits.
 The original act provided for monthly retirement benefits, payable to persons 65 and older who were no longer working.
 The benefit formula was based on cumulative wages (earned since 1937) in covered employment (initially covering only about half the jobs in the country, which were in commerce or industry).
 Specifically, monthly benefits equaled 1/2 of 1% of the first $3,000 of cumulative wages, plus 1/12 of 1% of the next $42,000, plus 1/24 of 1% of the next $84,000.
 So, for example, someone who retired in January 1942 (when benefits were scheduled to begin) after earning a total of $6,000 during the five-year period from 1937 to 1941 would receive a benefit equal to $17.50 a month.
 This can be thought of, loosely speaking, as a typical benefit because the average worker at the time earned about $100 a month (which totals $6,000 after five years).
 Under the 1935 Act, retirement benefits were to be paid only if the individual was no longer engaged in regular employment.
 The 1939 amendments created the retirement earnings test.
 Under this standard, earnings of more than $15 a month precluded payment of benefits.